yfyang86/pmat/README.md

 1. **Abilities**
  - `pmat` utilizes a totally different loss-function to tackle the non-order problem in `twin` data, which fails to distinguish `Effect 1 - Effect 2` versus `Effect 2 - Effect 1`;
- - `pmat` provides several optimization routines with different initial value schemes to solve the corresponding MLE to balance the computation accuracy, speed and scalbility (EM / BFGS).
+ - `pmat` provides several optimization routines with different initial value schemes to solve the corresponding MLE to balance the computation accuracy, speed and scalbility (EM / BFGS);
+ - 'pmat' detects differentially methylated regions between unordered pairs.

 2. **Transferability and Extendibility**
  - `pmat` shares the same options as [metilene](https://www.bioinf.uni-leipzig.de/Software/metilene/) .